DrKroll/machine-learning-rhythm-authorship/README.md

 ## Environment

 Use the [requirements](requirements.txt) file in this repo to create a new environment.
-For this you can either use `make setup` or the following commands:
+For this you can use the following commands:

 ```BASH
 pyenv local 3.9.8